gstatem/gstatem/README.md

 ## Basic usage of function component
 ### Create a store

+The `increaseCount` function can be used anywhere - in component, utils file, event handler, setTimeout, setInterval and promise callbacks.

 ```typescript jsx
 // Store.js
 import { create } from "react-gstatem";